travis-ci/docs-travis-ci-com/user/conditional-builds-stages-jobs.md

 ### Conditional Builds

-Builds can be included or excluded by specifying a condition as follows:
+Builds can be rejected by specifying a condition as follows:

 ```yaml
 # require the branch name to be master (note for PRs this is the base branch name)
 if: branch = master
 ```

-Build requests that are found to be excluded will not generate a build, but will be listed on the "Requests" tab.
+Build requests that do not match the condition will not generate a build, but will be listed on the Requests tab.

 ### Conditional Stages

-Stages can be included or excluded by specifying a condition in the `stages` section:
+Stages can be filtered out by specifying a condition in the `stages` section:

 ```yaml
 stages: